 The Measurement Report message shall indicate the sequence number of the burst for which the measurement was taken.

-After receiving a Measurement Report message, the DPP terminal shall start/restart its LA hold timer and use the MCS as per the report until the timer expires.
+After receiving a Measurement Report message, the DPP SS shall start/restart its LA hold timer and use the MCS as per the report until the timer expires.

-In case the LA hold timer expires, the DPP terminal shall use Robust MCS for transmission until the LA process has reoccurred and determined that a different MCS should be applied.
+In case the LA hold timer expires, the DPP SS shall use Robust MCS for transmission until the LA process has reoccurred and determined that a different MCS should be applied.

 The measurement report structure is described in section 9.1.3.
 Figure 8 shows the flow of the LA process.